John's El Camino Project

 Cold air through the cowl

-Serpentine set up February 2011
+Serpentine belt set up from 1992 Caprice February 2011

 I have installed a tach in the dash from a Monte Carlo SS, and took the 10 bolt Posi rear end from the same car.
 The Gear ratio is the same as my original at 2:43.
 All new brakes and lines in that rear end too.
 A bonus was the rear stabalizer still on the rear end!
 That 7/8" bar has been replaced with a 1" from OPG.
 I'm using a 1.25" front sway bar from a Buick that really flattens out the corners.
 Suspension page is here.
+I have Since tried a 3.73 open rear end, and it was too steep for highway.
+I replaced the gears with 3.23 ratio, and then added the Posi.
+The Transmission was a 350C with Lock up torque converter, and is now a 2004R with a super servo, and really gets great mileage.
+21.9 mpg at 75 mph on one trip from Chicago to the Quad cities.

 Thanks to Rick at EC Parts in California, I have a couple rust free doors and a Choo Choo Customs cowl induction hood.
 I also bought new GM rear quarters.
 The ZR1 rear roll pan, and IROC-SS ground effects came from Russ at The ElCamino Store.
 The car returned on September 16th, 1999 from McNair Body Shop in Conrad, IA.
 Great job on the paint & body work by John McNair!